sagemath/trac_to_gh/Issue 9665.md

 # Issue 9665: Make lcalc accessible as a library on OS X

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9665

 Original creator: mpatel